Quantitative Reasoning Examples and Solutions For Primary 3, 4 & 5

 Solution

-One good thing about quantitative reasoning is that it helps you to think deeply in order to generate the right answer.
+One good thing about quantitative reasoning is that it helps you think deeply to generate the right answer.

-The technique used in the above example follow this pattern;
+The technique used in the above example follows this pattern;

 (2*3) – 5 = 1